Scribouilli/toctoctoc/README.md

 ## Endpoints

-This server provides the following endpoints for you to use with your forge service OAuth application:
+This server provides the following endpoints for you to use with your service OAuth application:

 - `/github-callback`: route for GitHub to redirect to as redirect URL.